 In coaching clients who range in age from 8-70, her main focus is to help clients build healthy climbing habits and celebrate any kind of progression!
 Climbing is her favorite sport because she is able to go out her own pace, see the results of her hard work, and help other climbers do the same!

-Joshua Hodge – Instructor
+Joshua Hodge – Instructor, Youth Team Coach

-Originally from Tuscon, AZ, Josh grew up hearing stories of many climbing outings from his mom.
+Originally from Tucson, AZ, Josh grew up hearing stories of climbing outings from his mom.
 The common theme between all of these stories was an open-armed camaraderie between people who felt just as comfortable challenging each other’s limits from a physical and mental perspective while supporting each other through hard climbs, personal failures, & life’s rough patches.
 This sense of community is what drew Josh back into climbing after a decade-long hiatus.